bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-We can\'t control access to objects properties.
-Our swordsman\'s properties are exposed to the outside world.
+We can&apos;t control access to objects properties.
+Our swordsman&apos;s properties are exposed to the outside world.

 And that is a problem, because any piece of code can directly change hit